Modern History Playlist

 Fun Facts

-Satara’s 'Prati Sarkar' collected taxes more effectively than the British in some areas.
+Satara’s 'Prati Sarkar' collected taxes more effectively than the British in some areas, demonstrating their organizational reach.

 Chittu Pandey of Ballia was so popular that the British called him 'the lion of Ballia'.